Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 “A progressive would look to racism in our justice system and society as the cause.
 A conservative would look to high crime rates as the cause.
 And a libertarian would look to drug laws as the cause.”

-Another example explains how each sees the state of Israeli-Palestinian conflict.
+Another example explains how each sees the state of the Israeli-Palestinian conflict.

 From their Oppressor-Oppressed mentality, “Progressives see Israeli policy as responsible for much of the Palestinian suffering.
 To support the Palestinians is to stand up for an oppressed people.
 To support the current policies of Israel is to back the oppressors.”

 From their Civilization-Barbarism mindset, “Conservatives emphasize the nihilism of Palestinian terrorism.
 To support Israel is to defend civilization.
 To support the Palestinians is to promote barbarism.”

 From their Liberty-Coercion worldview, it’s Israeli militarism versus a corrupt Palestinian government.
 As Kling puts it “For the United States, the policy that is most consistent with liberty is one of nonintervention in foreign affairs.
 Providing diplomatic and financial assistance to Israel requires coercive taxation at home to support a coercive government abroad.”
 For libertarians, everyone involved is anti-liberty and therefore belongs in the Coercion classification.

 It might be interesting to stop here and consider how so often the Oppressed become the Oppressors.
 Jews were cruelly oppressed nearly everywhere throughout their history and most especially during the Nazi Holocaust.
 Virtually all decent people, Progressive, Conservative and Libertarian alike, considered them as The Oppressed.